Crystal Cove State Park is both a beach and a wilderness area with many hiking trails.

-Keep going past the ranger station and turn left into "Moro Canyon" trail which will take you back to the wood bridge and the campground.
+Keep going past the ranger station and turn left into the "Moro Canyon" trail, which will take you back to the wood bridge and the campground.
 This loop hike is about 2.5 miles.

-For example, you can take the Moro ridge to Moro canyon loop for a 5-mile hike.
-Many of the trails have a great view of the Pacific Ocean, but Moro ridge has the best continuous view.
+For example, you can take the Moro Ridge to Moro Canyon loop for a 5-mile hike.
+Many trails have a great view of the Pacific Ocean, but Moro Ridge has the best continuous view.

 Tip: Most of the trails are out in the open with no shade, so avoid going during hot weather and take lots of water with you.
 Moro canyon has some shade and follows a seasonal creek.

-Once you are done with the hike, keep your parking ticket and head out to the beach xxxxxxxx link to beaches xxxxxxxx.
-Your ticket is good at all the crystal cove parking lots.
+Once you are done with the hike, keep your parking ticket and head out to the beach.
+Your ticket is good at all the Crystal Cove parking lots.
 If you are already at the campground, just use the underpass to the beach.

 PCH Entrance8471 N. Coast Highway